 But you don’t want to rely on free themes for a long time.
 We recommend getting a premium theme up and running as soon as you can (which is covered in Step #7).

 Step #6: Explore the Back-end of Your Site

 We could stop here, but I’d like to give you just a little bit more information to make sure you can get your site looking good, and keep you from making excuses on why you “still can’t get started.”

-The most important part of this page is the navigation on the left hand side of the dashboard.
 This is where you’ll do everything from write blog posts to view comments, and change the look and feel of your site.